8 Employee Time Tracking Tools for Small Businesses

 - Work-study hours and grant-tracking alignment

-Tracking employees at remote job sites is difficult with traditional punch clocks.
-Mobile apps with GPS allow managers to see when and where employees clock in.
+Careful time management improves employee productivity in an industry with thin margins.
+However, tracking employees at job sites is difficult with physical punch clocks.
+Therefore, use a mobile app with GPS tracking to see when and where employees clock in.

 - License expiration alerts

 Certainly, the quality of management affects both the guest experience and profit margin.
 In a workplace where employees are largely unsupervised, oversight is a challenge.
 The solution, therefore, is a cloud-based time tracking solution.
 It can handle around-the-clock shifts, job roles, and multiple locations.
 Look for:

 - Forecasting to match staffing demands to expected occupancy

 - Track time for multiple employee types and locations